incordai/watchman/README.md

 **Embeddings are 256-dimensional**, truncated from the model's native width and re-normalised to unit length before storage (`src/embedder.rs:526`).
 The `incord-rag` crate also carries multimodal entry points — `embed_image`, `embed_video`, `embed_document`, `has_vision` — alongside `rerank`, `rerank_with_instruct` and `rerank_batch`.

+### One embedding space, everywhere

+**Qwen embeds at rest on every machine, GPU or not.** Vectors written on a workstation and vectors written on a laptop are directly comparable — which is what makes P2P sync of code chunks possible at all.
+A store whose vectors depended on the hardware that wrote them could not be merged across machines, and the failure would not even be an error: just silently wrong neighbours.

+Only the **reranker** adapts to the hardware. `MEMORY_RERANKER` takes `auto`, `quality` or `fast` — the large cross-encoder when an accelerator is usable, the small one (MiniLM) otherwise.
+The choice is made at engine start, because it decides which weights are read off disk.

+That split is deliberate.
+Reranking reorders candidates and **never writes state**, so falling back costs a little ranking quality and nothing else.
+Embedding writes the index, so it does not get to vary.

+> A team that needs identical ordering across machines pins `MEMORY_RERANKER` rather than leaving it on `auto` — otherwise a GPU machine and a CPU machine will order the same candidate set slightly differently.

 ### The graph is folder-shaped, not one giant blob

 This is where most knowledge-graph memory quietly falls over.
 Everything gets wired to everything, the graph becomes a hairball, and by month three a query traverses half your history to answer a question about one file.